314lipczuk/ODE_project_report/main.typ

 was constructed using marimo notebooks. \
 Parameter estimation was done using tools from SciPy library, namely `minimize` and `solve_ivp` to optimize loss function and to solve a numerical system respectively.
 The general scheme involved minimizing residual sum of squares for the data given in an experiment across all the groups in a given experiment.

+Codebase is structured mainly around a `Model` class,That implements model definition, parameter estimation and simulating a trajectory given a stimulation pattern, parameters, and the initial condition.
+Each experiment has its own light-stimulation function and normalization and filtration of data.

 = Results